Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Cutwidth

 Finally, it is easy to see that for $i \in [n]$, there exists exactly one $k \in [3]$ such that for all $j \in [m]$, $u^{i,j}_k$ has an incident edge outside of the cycle $\mathcal{C}^{i,j}$.
 We can interpret this $k$ as the value assignment of the variable $x_i$.
 The $\alpha$-path $P^j_{p^*_j}$ of each $q$-constraint $C_j$ is then a certificate that $C_j$ is satisfied by this assignment.
-The lemma then follows. \end{proof}
+The lemma then follows. \end{proof} Combining the previous two lemmas with \cref{lem:consistent_labels}, we obtain the following correspondence.